 Next came the hype.
-Snuff got "This Diamond Ring" onto the radio in New York City by making a deal with WINS disc jockey Murray the K., who ran a series of all-star concerts at theaters around the New York area.
-He was promised that if he played Lewis' record, the Playboys would do his shows.
+Snuff got "This Diamond Ring" onto the radio in New York City by making a deal with WINS disc jockey Murray the K, who ran a series of all-star concerts at theaters around the New York area.
+He was promised that if he played Lewis' record, The Playboys would do his shows.
 Then Snuff had his neighbor, Jerry Lewis, pull some strings to get his son onto The Ed Sullivan Show.
 Within a few weeks, Gary and his group were on America's top variety program.
-There was a problem, though.
+There was a problem though.
 It was Sullivan's policy that all the acts appearing on his show had to perform live.
-Since so many studio tricks had been used on the record, there was no way the Playboys could re-create its sound.
+Since so many studio tricks had been used on the record, there was no way The Playboys could re-create its sound.
 So a compromise was struck.
 Gary sang along with pre-recorded tracks as the Playboys faked it on instruments.
 According to Garrett, this marked the first time that a song had been lip-synched on the show.
 America didn't mind.
-Gary Lewis and the Playboys were instant stars.
-Their song "This Diamond Ring" shot up to #1 and the pressing plants ran 24 hours a day to keep up with the demand for the record.
+Gary Lewis And The Playboys were instant stars.
+Their song "This Diamond Ring" shot up to #1 in America and the pressing plants ran twenty-four hours a day to keep up with the demand for the record.

 Following his last appearance on the Ed Sullivan Show, Gary received his draft notice and less than a month later, on New Years Day in 1967, he officially entered the U.S. Army for a two year period.
 He took basic training at Fort Jackson, South Carolina and later served in combat.
 Proving his dedication and his love for music, Gary spent his time on leave in the recording studio.
-In the remaining time that Gary was out of the country, his record company released "Sealed With A Kiss", which became yet another of his Top 20 Hits (#19).
+In the remaining time that Gary was out of the country, his record company released "Girls In Love" (#39 in 1967) and "Sealed With A Kiss" (#19 in 1967).

-In 1967, Gary met a Filipina lady named Jinky and married her just nine months after the two met backstage.
+During 1967, Gary met a Filipina lady named Jinky and married her just nine months after the two met backstage.
 The marriage produced one daughter, Sarah.
 The couple, however, divorced four years later.
 Gary would later say "I guess I was much too young to marry at the time.
-I was only 21 and I wasn't mature enough to commit.
+I was only twenty-one and I wasn't mature enough to commit.
 But Jinky was wonderful.
 I wouldn't call my marriage to her a mistake.
 The next three marriages were major mistakes."
-He's now been married five times.
+At one point he had been married five times.

 Gary Lewis fared better than the offspring of other stars who had taken a run at Rock 'n' Roll.
 He was a talented singer, songwriter and musician.
-His party songs sold well in the mid-60's at the height of Beatlemania, but the psychedelic mood that prevailed in the following years made his style of music out of vogue.
-He did manage however to have some moderate success following his tour of duty with "My Heart's Symphony" #13 - "(You Don't Have To) Paint Me A Picture" #15 - "Where Will The Words Come From" #21 - "Girls In Love" #39 - "Jill" #52 - "Rhythm Of The Rain" #63.
-In total, Gary Lewis had 8 Gold Singles, 17 US Top 40 hits and 4 gold albums.
+His party songs sold well in the mid-60s at the height of Beatlemania, but the Psychedelic mood that prevailed in the following years made his style of music out of vogue.
+In total, Gary Lewis had eight Gold singles, twelve US Top 40 hits and four Gold albums.

 For more, be sure to read Gary James' interview with Gary Lewis